RobertARandolph/AdmiralBumbleBee.com/_drafts/2020-01-21-best-guitar-stand.md

 I don't know about you, but for me this is the biggest win.
 I have my guitar facing my computer desk, so when I enter the room I see the back of my instrument.
 That's where accidents happen.
 That's where this guitar stand's value shines.

-## Protection

-The guitar contacts approximately 3 points (possibly up to 5, depending on your instrument).
-What happens if you drop your guitar into the stand?
-Throw it?
-Is that flash of nitrocellulose lacquer from 1958 going to survive?

-Above I've taken a finished surface, utilizing a nitro laquer, and had it "interact" with the Z-Guitar Stand in ways that I hope your instrument never has to.

-The results?

-## Buttons
+## Buttons and Side Jacks

 If your instrument sits deep in the stand then there's a chance that the strap button or the bottom of the instrument contacts the floor.
 Due to how well the instrument is held by the stand, you can reduce the angle of the apex of the A to pull the instrument up off the ground.

 The adjustment is easily made with a locking mechanism.
 Note that you don't press the locking nub to release it, you press a secondary nub that's more pronounced and won't pinch your finger while you move the stand.
 Brilliant inclusion.

+A secondary concern is if you have your jack on the side of the instrument.
+On nearly every A-style stand I've owned the jack gets in the way of one of the legs.
+The 17540/Z-Guitar stand alleviate this through adjusting the width of the A-frame.

 There's only minimal loss of stability when the A is closed up, and it allows the stand to handle instruments of a much wider variety of shapes than nearly any stand on the market.